MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 4. Open the [Command Center](http://sdk.mistyrobotics.com/command-center/) and connect to your robot by entering the IP address and clicking **Connect**.
 5. Click the **Wi-Fi** button next to the **Connect** button to open the Wi-Fi connection modal.
 Enter your Wi-Fi network credentials here and click **Connect to Wi-Fi.** The process can take a few minutes. ![Connect Wi-Fi UI](../../../assets/images/command_center_wifi.png)

+{{box op="start" cssClass="boxed noteBox"}}
-**Note: Occasionally the IP address for the adapter changes after the first use.
-If this happens you can use the MAC address printed on the adapter and enter the following commands to obtain the IP address:**
+**Note:** Occasionally the IP address for the adapter changes after the first use.
+If this happens you can use the MAC address printed on the adapter and enter the following commands to obtain the IP address:

 * Apple/Unix: `arp -a | grep <MAC ADDRESS>`
 * Windows (in a Powershell window): `arp -a | select-string <MAC ADDRESS>`
+{{box op="end"}}

 ### Saved Wi-Fi Networks